sam20799/sam20799/README.md

 - 💼 Open to collaborations and interesting projects
 - 📫 Best way to reach me: [samop20799@gmail.com]
 - 💬 Ask me about: Deep Learning, Computer Vision, NLP, MLOps
-- ⚡ Fun fact: [Something interesting about you]

 </div>